gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The AS is responsible for authorizing the joining node, accordingly to group join policies enforced on behalf of the Group Manager.
 In case of successful authorization, the AS releases an Access Token bound to a proof-of-possession key associated to the joining node.

-Then, the AS provides the joining node with the Access Token as part of an Access Token response, which follows the format of the Authorization Response message defined in Section 3.2 of [NEW_DRAFT].
+Then, the AS provides the joining node with the Access Token as part of an Access Token response, which follows the format of the Authorization Response message defined in Section 3.2 of {{I-D.palombini-ace-key-groupcomm}}.

 The "exp" parameter MUST be present, since defining the lifetime of Access Tokens is out of the scope of this specification.